 Stoll Berne is Oregon’s premier securities litigation firm.
-We have represented as many or more investors in securities and stockbroker fraud cases than any other firm in Oregon, and have recovered hundreds of millions of dollars for our clients.
+We have represented as many or more investors in securities and financial broker fraud cases than any other firm in Oregon and have recovered hundreds of millions of dollars for our clients.
 We’re tireless advocates and the fiercest of competitors.
-Experience and wisdom matter, and bring both to your securities case.
+Experience and wisdom matter, and we bring both to your securities case.

 Since 1978, Stoll Berne Has Recovered Hundreds of Millions of Dollars for Investors

 Stoll Berne also has a long history of helping large institutional investors, including the State of Oregon and the Oregon Public Employees’ Retirement Fund, recover losses due to securities fraud.
 Stoll Berne has served as lead and trial counsel in a number of national class actions.
 We also represent institutional investors in “opt out” cases where the institution is better served fighting for its own interests in local courts.
 With the assistance of our securities monitoring software, we advise funds on the best strategy for recovering their investment losses.
 In addition, we counsel our clients on corporate governance issues and litigation strategies for enforcing shareholder rights and encouraging change in the corporate culture of large Wall Street firms and public companies.

 Our lawyers are recognized by Oregon Super Lawyers, Best Lawyers of America, and others as preeminent securities fraud lawyers.

 Stoll Berne represents state and private institutional funds in securities class actions and individual “opt out” cases.
 We advise funds on the benefits of pursuing appointment as the lead plaintiff or opting out of an existing class action, and we have served as lead counsel and trial counsel in national class actions.
 We also advise funds on corporate governance issues and litigation strategies for enforcing shareholder rights and encouraging change in the corporate culture of large Wall Street firms and public companies.